-IAVA commends the hard work and tough decisions made by members of your committees and Congressional leaders leading up to the summer 2022 passage of the Honoring Our PACT Act, the largest piece of veterans health care legislation ever passed.
-The conversation around toxic exposure was jump started by IAVA's advocacy around burn pits that were used in the Iraq and Afghanistan Wars.
+IAVA commends the hard work and tough decisions made by members of your committees and congressional leaders leading up to the summer 2022 passage of the Honoring Our PACT Act, the largest investment in veterans healthcare in decades.
+The conversation around toxic exposure was jump-started by IAVA's advocacy around the burn pits that were used in the Iraq and Afghanistan Wars.
 The momentum started by that conversation resulted in the PACT Act, which was ultimately supported by the entire military and veteran community.
 It is impossible to measure the great appreciation we have for those who supported us in this effort.
 Thank you.